bilaalrashid/bbc-news-swift/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 ## Describe the bug
-A clear and concise description of what the bug is.
+[A clear and concise description of what the bug is.
+Please include as much information as possible, such as steps to reproduce, screenshots and/or affected versions.]

-### Screenshots
-If applicable, add screenshots to help explain your problem.

-## To Reproduce
-Steps to reproduce the behavior:
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

 ## Expected behavior
-A clear and concise description of what you expected to happen.
+[A clear and concise description of what you expected to happen.]

-## Details:
- - Operating System: [e.g. iOS 17.0]
- - Affected version(s) : [e.g. v1.0.0]

 ## Additional context
-Add any other context about the problem here.
+[Add any other context about the problem here.]